DannyDannyDanny/Barcode-URL/README.md

 You can also use `conda install --name env-name ipykernel` to install from outside the environment.

 ### Env export via conda
-1. Activaet environment `source activate env-name`
+1. Activate environment `source activate env-name`
 2. Export via conda `conda env-name export > environment.yml`

 ## Conda hacks